 If you would like to collaborate with the MRC as part of our campaigning on BBC Charter review, please get in touch.
 Further updates on the MRC’s work will be listed on our BBC Charter review campaign page.

-Other questions present answers in highly partial language that negates the public’s opportunity to reject or challenge the Government’s apparent preferences for reform.
+Other questions present answers in leading language that negates the public’s opportunity to reject or challenge the Government’s apparent preferences for reform.
 Question 27 asks if the TV licence fee “should be reformed to support the BBC’s long term sustainability“, with none of the answers (or any of the other questions) allowing respondents to separate the urgent question of reforming the licence fee from the broader topic of the BBC’s financial sustainability.

 The BBC faces extreme financial pressures that constrain its ability to provide a universal public service.
 These have been driven primarily by successive government freezes and below-inflation increases in the value of the licence fee, which have created a 40% real-terms cut to the BBC’s public income since 2010 – resulting in devastating reductions and closures of core BBC services.